beta-j/TryHackMe-Rooms/The Return of the Yeti.md

 ![image](https://github.com/beta-j/TryHackMe-Rooms/assets/60655500/7d273931-4096-4fb7-bbb1-44f421ddae88)

-Now we can use this certificate file ro decrypt the RDP traffic in Wireshark similarly to what we did to decrypt the WiFi traffic in [Part 3](##part-3---decrypting-and-analysing-wifi-traffic).
+Now we can use this certificate file ro decrypt the RDP traffic in Wireshark similarly to what we did to decrypt the WiFi traffic in [Part 3](#part-3---decrypting-and-analysing-wifi-traffic).
 In Wireshark go to **Edit** > **Preferences** > **Protocols** > **TLS** and click on the **Edit** button next to *RSA keys list*.
 For port enter `3389` which is the standard RDP port, for protocol enter `tpkt`, for the *Key File* browse to the `certificate.pfx` file we just created and for the *Password* enter `mimikatz` since this is the default password applied by Mimikatz when using it to extract certificates.

 ![image](https://github.com/beta-j/TryHackMe-Rooms/assets/60655500/39233703-eba9-43de-a0f4-b04563b4f491)

 Now for the most interesting part of this challenge...

-After some hours of research on what to do next I came across this ingenious project called [**PyRDP*](https://github.com/GoSecure/pyrdp) which will provide a video replay from a decrypted RDP session's capture - which is exactly what we're after!
+After some hours of research on what to do next I came across this ingenious project called [**PyRDP**](https://github.com/GoSecure/pyrdp) which will generate a video replay from a decrypted RDP session's network capture - which is exactly what we're after!

-So we can clone into the project's repo:
+To install PyRDP we can clone into the project's repo:
 ```
 git clone https://github.com/GoSecure/pyrdp
 ```